halilb/react-native-photo-browser/README.md

 #### Android

-Built-in [ProgressBarAndroid](https://facebook.github.io/react-native/docs/progressbarandroid.html) component is used for Android.
+Built-in [ActivityIndicator](https://facebook.github.io/react-native/docs/activityindicator.html) component is used for Android.
 Any additional configuration is not needed.
+[ProgressBarAndroid](https://facebook.github.io/react-native/docs/progressbarandroid.html) is deprecated now.

 #### iOS